redallen/patternfly-org/packages/v4/src/content/design-guidelines/styles/spacers/spacers.md

   b.
 They still use the same text styling, however.
 </p>

-<p class="pf-u-my-3xl ws-content-p">For more information about line height and typography, go to the <Link to="/design-guidelines/styles/typography">typography page</Link>.</p>
+<p class="pf-u-my-3xl ws-content-p">For more information about line height and typography, go to the <a href="/design-guidelines/styles/typography">typography page</a>.</p>